Removing Reflections from RAW Photos: Introduction

 \section{Introduction}

 Taking pictures through glass is difficult.
 Light reflects off of the glass and linearly mixes with the subject, creating a distraction.
-Photos from cars and airplanes show the cabin, photos from buildings include the ceiling lights, photos of paintings are covered by haze, and shots while window shopping are photo-bombed by the photographer themself---to name just a few cases.
+Photos from cars and airplanes show the cabin, photos from buildings include the ceiling lights, paintings are covered by haze, and window shopping shots are photo-bombed by the photographer---to name just a few cases.

-Removing undesirable reflections is difficult due to the wide diversity of locations and circumstances in which they occur.
-Locations include {\em shopping} destinations (photos into stores and displays), {\em traveling} (photos from cars, trains, airplanes, ferries, and ships), {\em buildings} (photos from restaurants, hotels, conference centers, and houses), {\em museums} of art, history, and science (photos of paintings, sculptures, and artifacts; aquariums, zoos, and technology), and in {\em special situations} (eyeglasses, specular objects, and monitors or screens).
-In any location, many circumstances influence the reflection: {\em time of day} (dusk, dawn, midday, night), {\em lighting} (sunlight, overcast, incandescent, tungsten, { LED}, colored), {\em scene semantics} (trees, clouds, scenery; streets, cars, people), {\em illuminant power} (bright, dark), and {\em scene appearance} (complex textures or simple colors and shapes).
-These diverse factors introduce priors on reflections because glass is usually placed judiciously in the real world.
+Removing unwanted reflections is difficult because they occur in a diverse range of locations and situations.
+Locations include {\em shopping} spots, {\em traveling} (cars, planes), buildings, museums, and special cases (eyeglasses, screens).
+Reflections depend on the time, lighting (\eg incandescent), scene (trees, streets), illuminant power, and appearance (complex textures or simple shapes).
+These factors create priors because glass is placed carefully in the world.

-One reflection removal technique involves taking a second photo.
-A black material is placed behind the glass to allow only reflected light to reach the camera.
-If this {\em reflection image}, and the original {\em mixture image}, are stored in a format that preserves the linear relationship between pixel values and the scene luminance (e.g., RAW), then these two {\em scene-referred} images can be subtracted to recover the image that transmitted through the glass.
+One way to remove reflections involves capturing a second photo with a black material placed behind the glass to allow only reflected light to reach the camera.
+If this {\em reflection image}, and the original {\em mixture image}, are stored in a format that preserves the linear relationship between pixel values and the scene luminance (e.g., RAW), then these two {\em scene-referred} images can be subtracted to obtain the image that transmitted through the glass.
 This {\em transmission image} can be recovered because light mixes by addition in photosites on the sensor.

-Removal-by-subtraction has been used extensively to create datasets~\cite{lei2021b, wan2022}, but it fails if there is motion in the reflected scene, including lighting changes, which restricts where data is collected.
-Alternatively, a glass pane can be manually placed, but the scene and lighting are typically similar on both sides of the glass.
-As recently noted by Lei~\cite{lei2021b}, training and evaluations on datasets that do not represent real use cases can be misleading.
+Subtraction has been used for datasets~\cite{lei2021b, wan2022}, but fails under motion or lighting changes; this severely restricts data collection.
+Alternatively one can place glass panes in the scene, but the scene and lighting are typically similar on both sides.
+Training and evaluating on such unrealistic data can be unhelpful and misleading.